Biometric reuse (accessible)

 -

-the individual must be in the UK
+- the person must be in the UK

-must use the ‘UK Immigration: ID Check’ app (the App)
+- must use the ‘UK Immigration: ID Check’ app (the App)

-Individuals who are not able to complete all steps in the UK Immigration: ID Check successfully will be subject to additional checks.
+People who are not able to complete all steps in the UK Immigration: ID Check successfully will be subject to additional checks.
 This may delay the processing of their application.

-Officials must require individuals to re-enrol their biometric information, both a facial image and fingerprints, where they are unable to resolve the individuals’ identity.
+Decision makers must require people to re-enrol their biometric information, both a facial image and fingerprints, where they are unable to resolve the person’s identity.
+This is to ensure their identity can be confirmed by matching their fingerprints against the previously enrolled set.

-request to amend their information by accessing their customer account using the Update My Details function
+- request to amend their information by accessing their customer account using the Update My Details function

 Change to visa status